algosup/2022-2023-project-4-game-design-Team-1/Specifications/Technical_Specifications.md

 ### 6. Test/Demo Plan

-### 7. Delivery Platform & Hardware Software Requirements
+### 7. Delivery Platform & Hardware - Software Requirements

-The delivery harware will be PC like Windows, MacOS and Linux.
+The delivery harware will be computers like Windows, MacOS and Linux.
 Steam or Epic Games Store will be the main platforms.

 ### 8. Marketing & Fundings